Vitamins & Supplements - Things We Won’t Carry and Why*

 • Titanium dioxide is mainly used as a colorant and brightening agent in food and supplements.
 Although manufacturers and government agencies continue to contend that the absorption of titanium dioxide from oral exposure is very low, there is research to suggest that humans and animals actually do absorb it and that even small amounts can lead to negative physiological changes.[i]

 • Titanium dioxide may cause damage in the intestines without even being absorbed into the body.
-Research suggests that chronic ingestion of titanium dioxide induces low-grade inflammation of the colon and alters gut homeostasis in ways that may contribute to the development of autoimmune conditions, and of chronic inflammatory gastrointestinal issues such as Inflammatory Bowel Disease and colon cancer.[ii] [iii] [iv]
+Research suggests that chronic ingestion of titanium dioxide induces low-grade inflammation of the colon and alters gut homeostasis.[ii] [iii] [iv]

 • Children tend to have the greatest exposure to titanium dioxide because they tend to consume more colored products that contain titanium dioxide than adults, but very little research has been done to assess their vulnerability to it.
 Studies on rodents suggest that young animals may be more susceptible than adults to developing adverse effects after ingesting titanium dioxide.[v]